 Fun Fact Eggplants are berries, not vegetables.

 Find some Blueberried Treasure

 Blueberries are loaded with antioxidants, they are also comprised of properties that are antibacterial and antiviral.
-In fact, they have the higher levels of antioxidants than any other fruit.
-Blueberries are rich in vitamins A, C, E and B complex.
+In fact, they have higher levels of antioxidants than any other fruit.
+Blueberries are rich in vitamins A, C, E, and B complex.
 They also contain iron, selenium, copper, and zinc.
-Even the blue shade of blueberries provides us with bioflavenoid and antioxidant rich anthocyanin.
-All of these wonderful elements will boost your immunity and help keep colds, infections, and cancer causing free-radicals at bay.
-Another cool thing that blueberries can help with is age related vision problems– such as cataracts, macular degeneration, and diabetic retinopathy.
+Even the blue shade of blueberries provides us with bioflavonoid and antioxidant-rich anthocyanin.
+All of these wonderful elements will boost your immunity and help keep colds, infections, and cancer-causing free-radicals at bay.
+Another cool thing that blueberries can help with is age-related vision problems– such as cataracts, macular degeneration, and diabetic retinopathy.
 The various vitamins, minerals, and lutein found in blueberries are known to help maintain ocular health.
-Also, blueberries contain anthocyanosides, which can reduce vision loss, eye strain and maintain a healthy retina.
+Also, blueberries contain anthocyanosides, which can reduce vision loss, eye strain, and maintain a healthy retina.

 Fun Fact July is actually Blueberry month in America!
 Make sure to gobble some up before the month is over to show your love!

 Beets are high in nutrients and minerals, they cleanse the body, and so on.
 But!
 Did you know that many consider beets to be nature’s viagra?
 Yup!
 One of the first known uses of beets was by the ancient Romans, who used them medicinally as an aphrodisiac… and that’s not just urban legend – science backs it up!
 Beets contain high amounts of boron, which is directly related to the production of human sex hormones.
 It can also get you in the mood with its high levels of betaine, a substance that relaxes the mind and is used in other forms to treat depression.
 Beets also contain tryptophan which is found in chocolate and contributes to a sense of well-being.